Menopause and High Cholesterol: Why Levels Rise and What You Can Do

 1. Add “Exercise Snacks”

 Exercise doesn’t have to be a full workout to benefit your heart.
-Short bursts of activity—like a minute or two of stair climbing, jumping jacks, or a few squats—can add up to meaningful fitness gains.
+Short bursts of activity—like a minute or two of stair climbing, jumping jacks, or a few squats—can really add up.

 2. Find Ways to Reduce Stress